Hilaire Belloc: History, politics, and economics

 Three of his best-known non-fiction works are The Servile State (1912), Europe and the Faith (1920) and The Jews (1922).

-He authored the 1924 book Economics for Helen, which has lessons about economics for a 16-year old Helen.
-Economists criticized the book, with one writing, "for example, he defines wealth as a sum of values rather than valuable things; he fails to distinguish between interest and profit; he says that there is no such thing as interest on money, that the intention of using wealth for further production is the essential feature of capital, and that taxes should fall proportionately to the wealth of the taxed, in order that the sacrifice should be equally felt by all."
+He authored the 1924 book Economics for Helen, addressed to a 16-year-old student.
+Economists criticized the book, with one writing, "he defines wealth as a sum of values rather than valuable things; he fails to distinguish between interest and profit; he says that there is no such thing as interest on money, that the intention of using wealth for further production is the essential feature of capital, and that taxes should fall proportionately to the wealth of the taxed, in order that the sacrifice should be equally felt by all."
 Another economist wrote, "On the whole this very readable book is interesting as affording some insight into an original mind rather than useful as an introduction to Economics."

 From an early age Belloc knew Cardinal Henry Edward Manning, who was responsible for the conversion of his mother to Catholicism.
 In The Cruise of the "Nona" (1925), he mentions a "profound thing" that Manning said to him when he was just twenty years old: "All human conflict is ultimately theological."
 What Manning meant, Belloc said, is "that all wars and revolutions, and all decisive struggles between parties of men arise from a difference in moral and transcendental doctrine."
 Belloc adds that he never met any man, "arguing for what should be among men, but took for granted as he argued that the doctrine he consciously or unconsciously accepted was or should be a similar foundation for all mankind.
 Hence battle."
 Manning's involvement in the London Dock Strike of 1889 made a major impression on Belloc and his view of politics, according to biographer Robert Speaight.
-He became a trenchant critic both of capitalism and of many aspects of socialism.
+He became a trenchant critic both of capitalism (Note: "Belloc's argument is that capitalism as a system is breaking down, and that this is to be welcomed.
+A society in which a minority owns and controls the means of production, while the majority are reduced to proletarian status, is not only wrong but unstable.
+Belloc sees it breaking down in two ways – on the one hand into State action for welfare (which pure capitalism cannot embody); on the other hand into monopoly and the restraint of trade.
+There are only two alternatives to this system: socialism, which Belloc calls collectivism; and the redistribution of property on a significant scale, which Belloc calls distributivism.") and of many aspects of socialism.